kashw2/Fleet-of-the-Faithful-Knights/README.md

 FFK_DATABASE_NAME               | The name of the database.
 FFK_DATABASE_SERVER             | The ip or dns that the database is stored on.
 FFK_DATABASE_PORT               | The port used to connect via UDP or TCP.
-TF_VAR_FFK_DATABASE_USERNAME    | Duplicate of above but made usable by Terraform TF_VAR_FFK_DATABASE_PASSWORD    | Duplicate of above but made usable by Terraform TF_VAR_FFK_DATABASE_NAME        | Duplicate of above but made usable by Terraform TF_VAR_FFK_DATABASE_SERVER      | Duplicate of above but made usable by Terraform TF_VAR_FFK_DATABASE_PORT        | Duplicate of above but made usable by Terraform

 #### Debugging Workflows:

 Debugging workflows can be a bit tedious if you don't know how to do it.
-Thankfully there are many open sourced tools out there that facilitate easy testing of workflows/GitHub Actions with miniscule differences to what is seen when you actually create a pull request with your code or have it pushed.
+Thankfully there are many open sourced tools out there that facilitate easy testing of workflows/GitHub Actions with minuscule differences to what is seen when you actually create a pull request with your code or have it pushed.

 My personal favourite is https://github.com/nektos/act